Invaders (comics): World War II

 The Invaders team first appeared in flashback stories set during World War II, and comprised existing characters from Timely Comics, the 1940s predecessor of Marvel.
-Originally, Captain America (Steve Rogers), his sidekick Bucky (James Barnes), the original android Human Torch ("Jim Hammond"), the Torch's sidekick Toro (Thomas Raymond) and Namor the Sub-Mariner were together as heroes opposing the forces of Nazism.
-When these superheroes saved the life of British Prime Minister Winston Churchill from Master Man, the thankful Churchill suggested that they should become a team, known as the Invaders.
+Originally, Captain America (Steve Rogers), his sidekick Bucky Barnes, the original android Human Torch ("Jim Hammond"), the Torch's sidekick Toro (Thomas Raymond) and Namor were together as heroes opposing the forces of Nazism.
+When these superheroes saved British Prime Minister Winston Churchill from Master Man, Churchill suggested that they should become a team, known as the Invaders.

-The Invaders fight the Axis powers over the world until eventually finding themselves in England, where they meet Lord James Montgomery Falsworth, the original Union Jack.
+The Invaders fight the Axis powers over the world until eventually finding themselves in England, where they meet James Falsworth, the original Union Jack.
 He joins the team and provides them with a base of operations in England.
 Eventually, Falsworth's children Brian (Union Jack II) and Jacqueline (Spitfire) become members.
 The team later adds Miss America (Madeline Joyce) and super-speedster the Whizzer (Bob Frank), during a battle with the Super-Axis.
 Later, against the threat of the Battle-Axis, the team is assisted by the Blazing Skull and the Silver Scorpion.

-The team continues to fight against several threats, (including a Nazi occupation of Atlantis and the emergence of HYDRA backed by a time-traveling Baron Strucker) and faces an emotional trauma with the apparent deaths of Captain America and Bucky in a drone aircraft's explosion near the end of World War II, as first described in The Avengers #4 (March 1964).
-After the war's end, several members—including the second Bucky and Captain America (respectively, Fred Davis and William Naslund, formerly the superhero known as the Spirit of '76)—create a new team, the All-Winners Squad.
-When that team dissolves, Marvel retconns several members, having them join Citizen V's V-Battalion.
+The team continues to fight against several threats, (including a Nazi occupation of Atlantis and the emergence of HYDRA backed by the time-travelling Baron Strucker) and faces an emotional trauma with the apparent deaths of Captain America and Bucky in a drone aircraft's explosion near the end of World War II, as first described in The Avengers #4 (March 1964).
+After the war's end, several members—including the second Bucky and Captain America (respectively, Fred Davis and William Naslund, formerly the superhero known as the Spirit of '76)—created a new team, the All-Winners Squad.
+When that team dissolves, Marvel retroactively changes the continuity ("retcon") of several members, having them join Citizen V's V-Battalion.

-After the Invaders' introduction in the pages of The Avengers, the team appeared in its own try-out title, Giant-Size Invaders #1 in 1975, followed by the ongoing series The Invaders later that year, and a single Annual in 1977.
-Issues #5–6 of the series introduced another retconned World War II team, the Liberty Legion, in a two-part story arc, "The Red Skull Strikes", interlaced with another two-part story in Marvel Premiere #29–30.
+After the Invaders' introduction in the pages of The Avengers, the team appeared in its own try-out title, Giant-Size Invaders #1 in 1975, followed by the ongoing series; The Invaders later that year, and a single Annual in 1977.
+Issues #5–6 of the series introduced another retroactively changed World War II team, the Liberty Legion, in a two-part story arc, "The Red Skull Strikes", interlaced with another two-part story in Marvel Premiere #29–30.